joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 (asynchronous and not parallelism).
 In many ways this was inevitable, however I have to think that doing tasks a half-decade ahead of the curve at least had a minor influence, including the `async` and `await` ideas built atop it.

+Data parallelism has taken off...sort of.
+Far fewer people leverage CPUs in the way we imagined, but that's for good
+reason: GPUs are architected for extremely wide SIMD operations over floating points, which is essentially the killer scenario for this sort of parallelism.
+It doesn't cover all of the cases, but man does it scream.

-Safe concurrency is still critically important, and I think the world has less of it than we need.
+Safe concurrency is still critically important, yet lacking, and I think the world still needs it.
 I think we collectively underestimated how long it would take for the industry to move to type- and memory-safe programming models.
 Despite the increasing popularity of safe systems languages like Go and Rust, it pains me to say it, but I still believe we are a decade away from our fundamental technology stacks -- like the operating systems themselves -- being safe to